Nova Mutum

-The city has the MT: 3rd best (HDI) of the state, and the 8th-largest economy, with a GDP of R$2167526.000000 MT: 8 BR: 332.
-Much of its economy is focused on agriculture; the municipality is the second-largest state grain producer and one of the largest in Brazil, with an area of 410,000 ha of planted soybeans, as 3rd-largest exporter in Mato Grosso and 41st of Brazil.
-The magazine Isto É and Austin Rating pointed out that Nova Mutum is the 8th city of Brazil in the ranking of economic indicators, item "foreign trade", and placed 28th in the social indicator item "health" among the best municipalities in Brazil with population up to 50 thousand inhabitants.
+The city has the 3rd best Human Development Index (HDI) of the state, and the 8th largest economy of the state, with a GDP of R$2167526.000000, 332nd of Brazil.
+Much of its economy is focused on agriculture; the municipality is the second-largest state grain producer and one of the largest in Brazil, with an area of 410,000 ha of planted soybeans, the 3rd-largest exporter in Mato Grosso and 53rd of Brazil.

 History

 Before being colonized, the region was known as "Irmandade" ("Brotherhood") and belonged to Jorge Rachid Jaudy.
-In 1966 a group of businessmen from São Paulo, captained by José Aparecido Ribeiro, acquired an extensive land area of approximately 169,000 ha in Diamantino, constituting the Mutum Agricultural S/A. They obtained the approval from SUDAM of the livestock project in an area of 120 thousand hectares.
+In 1966 a group of businessmen from São Paulo, headed by José Aparecido Ribeiro, acquired an extensive land area of approximately 169,000 ha in Diamantino, constituting the Mutum Agricultural S/A. They obtained approval from SUDAM for the livestock project in an area of 120 thousand hectares.
 The project was finally implemented in 1981.

-As the area was too big, there was the idea of creating opportunities for new pioneers, being developed as experiments with rice, corn and soybeans in 1974.
-Nova Mutum displaced for the first time the state Paraná in soybean production, won the title of Soy Capital.
+As the area was too big, experiments with rice, corn and soybeans were undertaken in 1974, trying to create opportunities for new pioneers.